Did you visit our Market this year? Did you experience our Christkindl Market?

 The lady took a box with the toy inside and shoved it under my arm; my reaction was no, no, no. I looked at this kind-hearted lady and she said she wanted to buy it for the little guy, and that she was going to be thinking about him on Christmas morning as he unwraps his gift from her.
 I want her to know Santa does not have to be in a red suit with bells on and a beard.
 He could also be a she, a kind and special lady."

-Letter sent by sent by Jane
+Letter sent by Jane

 "We love the Christkindlmarkt!
 You have made the effort to replicate a traditional German Christmas market, and we eagerly anticipate the market's opening night each year.
 The Christkindlmarkt is the perfect way to experience the joy of being outdoors in the winter.
 I love that this is an outdoor festival (but that one can also be indoors!) and that the procession, the opening festivities, etc. are all held outdoors.